MrMarble/github-language-stats/README.md

  ## Example

- This are the current stats of my profile, the image was generated the moment you visited this site :scream:.
+ These are the current stats of my profile, the image was generated the moment you visited this site :scream:.

  ![MrMarble Stats](https://gitlang.mrmarble.dev/mrmarble?format=svg&background=%23eee "MrMarble languages stats")